andrewlwn77/azure-policy-mcp/README.md

 "What policies apply to virtual machines in my subscription?"
-"Validate this Bicep template against Azure policies" "Fix policy violations in my infrastructure template"
+"Validate this Bicep template against Azure policies" "Fix policy violations in my infrastructure template" "Get overview of Azure Key Vault documentation"
+"Show me only the properties for Azure App Service" "Get Bicep examples and API versions for Storage Accounts"
 ```

 ## Available MCP Tools